SIMITGROUP/openapigenerator/README.md

 1. api refer to Schema type "array" , only able to show blank array
 2. jwt is not supported yet
 3. parameters and apikey's name only support alphanumeric or "_".
+4. Response and request body only support application/json

 # Technical Info